rasmus-kirk/halo/documents/thesis/04-ivc/02-chain-of-signatures.md

 forementioned blockchains.
 Taking Concordium as the main example; they elect a committee once a day and that committee is responsible for signing valid blocks.
-Concordium is a proof of stake blockchain so the committee is elected according to the size of thier staked tokens.
+Concordium is a proof of stake blockchain so the committee is elected according to the size of their staked tokens.
 They could create a parallel _IVC blockchain_, one where each block contains:
 $$B_i = \{ \s^{(pk)}_i, j_i = i, pk_i, ptr_i \in \Bb^{256}, \s^{(ptr)}_i \}$$